Healthcare in Milton Keynes

 She has experience and knowledge of developing nurse led services within the hospital and developed a prostate assessment clinic at the Medical Centre in 2007 for men with lower urinary tract symptoms which may include getting up at night to pass urine, daytime frequency and urgency, or straining and hesitancy to pass water.

 Jacqui Harrison is our practice nurse with a special interest in Diabetes.
-She works 16 hours over three days and offers care to people with diabetes.
-Jacqui also initiates and titrates insulin.
+She works 29 hours over four days offering care to people with diabetes.

 The practice nursing team are here to provide a wide range of nursing care and are available to give you advice and support you in living your life in the healthiest way possible.
 The team consists of 12 experienced nurses.
 They have many areas of speciality and you can make an appointment to see them through reception.